Thu'um is Bolded.

 She spat in his face.

 AN: I have no idea where I'm going with this and honestly, hadn't thought about it.
-I had nagging inspiration the other day about this fic and came up this this chapter.
-So this is what I have to ask: Firstly, how did I do?
+I had nagging inspiration the other day about this fic and came up with this chapter.
+So this is what I have to ask: how did I do?
 See any mistakes that I can fix?
-And secondly, do you have any idea's as to where I should go with it?
-Just need a little pod in a direction.